shawntschwartz/sashimi/README.md

 $ python sashimi.py --input=some_imgs --output=some_imgs_segmented --model=path/to/custom/model.h5 --regions=_mycustom-segmentation-regions.json --organism=monkey --imgsrc=local
 ```
 7. Submit and share the model materials on [https://sashimi.shawntylerschwartz.com/](https://sashimi.shawntylerschwartz.com/) to share with the rest of the community!

+__*PEER REVIEW*__
+The peer review history for this article is available at https://publons.com/publon/10.1111/2041-210X.13712.

+__*DATA AVAILABILITY STATEMENT*__
+The *Sashimi* toolkit is freely accessible from GitHub (https://github.com/ShawnTylerSchwartz/sashimi).
+The source code is also archived on Zenodo at https://doi.org/10.5281/zenodo.5353751 (Schwartz & Alfaro, 2021a).
+Data are archived on Dryad at https://doi.org/10.5068/D16M4N (Schwartz & Alfaro, 2021b).
+The *Sashimi* website provides an open-access repository containing the fish segmentation model used in the current study and will house future models as they become available (https://sashimi.shawntylerschwartz.com).

+__*Data citations (from above):*__
+* Schwartz, S. T., & Alfaro, M. E. (2021a).
+Sashimi: A toolkit for facilitating high- throughput organismal image segmentation using deep learning. *In Methods  in  Ecology  and  Evolution* (v2.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.5353752
+* Schwartz, S. T., & Alfaro, M. E. (2021b).
+Data from: Sashimi: A toolkit for  facilitating  high- throughput  organismal  image  segmentation using deep learning. *Methods  in  Ecology  and  Evolution*. https://doi.org/10.5068/D16M4N